 While he appeared to be in line for a successful NFL career, his fortunes quickly turned.
-Griffin had a bright future in football, but things never panned out and the former OSU superstar ultimately went bankrupt before the age of 30.
+Griffin had a bright future in football, but things never panned out, and the former OSU superstar ultimately went bankrupt before the age of 30.

 So, where is Archie Griffin now?

-Archie Griffin's College Football Career
+Archie Griffin's Legendary College Career

 Archie Griffin played fullback in high school at Eastmoor Academy in Ohio before taking his talents to Ohio State University and play for head coach Woody Hayes.
 He was strongly considering attending Northwestern before being lured to Columbus.

 After two impressive seasons as a freshman and sophomore, Griffin truly took off as a junior.
-He rushed for 1,695 yards and 12 touchdowns in 1974, helping lead the Buckeyes to a joint Big Ten title with Michigan and winning his first Heisman Trophy.
+He rushed for 1,695 yards and 12 touchdowns in 1974, helping lead the Buckeyes to a joint Big Ten title with Michigan and won his first Heisman Trophy.

 He was a three-time Consensus All-American and was also named the Big Ten's MVP twice.
 Additionally, he was named United Press' Player of the Year in 1974 and 1975.
 Griffin is also the first player ever to start in four Rose Bowl games, having featured in the game against USC three times.

 At the end of Griffin's college career in Columbus, he held the NCAA record for career rushing yards and was considered one of the greatest college football players ever.
 He still is, depending who you ask.
 The star tailback was inducted into the College Football Hall of Fame in 1986.

-Archie Griffin's NFL Career
+Archie Griffin's NFL Career Was Underwhelming

 Archie Griffin declared for the 1976 NFL Draft after his senior season and was a lock to be a first round pick after his dominance in college.
 The Cincinnati Bengals selected him with the 24th overall pick with the hopes of him being a professional football star, too.

 His career as an NFL player was far less successful, however.
 He managed just three touchdowns as a rookie, and failed to score in his next four seasons in the league.